 - Test ads by changing only 1 factor at once

-- Build a remarketing list & target it
+- Build a remarketing list and target it

 - Add negative keywords to control irrelevant traffic

-- Start bidding low on keywords & increase progressively based on results
+- Start bidding low on keywords and increase progressively based on results

-- Review keywords performance at least once a week
+- Review keyword performance at least once a week

-On the other hand, brands should give some time to their ads for performing.
+On the other hand, brands should give some time to their ads to perform.
 All new campaigns must go through a learning phase.
 The tool algorithm needs to collect data before providing relevant results.
 The learning phase can last between 3 days to 2 weeks depending on the industry.